 Government Student Loans

-Financial assistance may be available for full-time students (those taking 60% or more of a full course load or 40% for students with permanent disabilities who have been approved by the ministry to study at the reduced course load) who are Canadian citizens or landed immigrants through the Canadian and provincial government student loan programs.
+Financial assistance may be available for full-time students who are Canadian citizens or landed immigrants through the Canadian and provincial government student loan programs.
 Students must apply for loans through the province or territory in which they have established residency.
 For more information, please contact your Student Financial Planner.

 Lifelong Learn Plan (LLP)